 The position parameter is required when calling Firehose API.
 It indicates current client position in the stream that will be used to start consuming events from.

-When calling Firehose API for the first time you may choose to either start from the beginning of the queue using the tail position (oldest events)
+When calling Firehose API for the first time you may start from the end of the queue using the top position (newest events).